tirzaelise/Afstudeerproject/PROGRESS.md

 Natural Language Understanding in <a href="http://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=7745086">
 ERICA: The ERATO Intelligent Conversational Android</a>: The dialogue module compares received speech recognition results against a list of keywords.
 The utterance content and transition rules were scripted by hand.

 I noticed that a lot of state-of-the-art technologies used rule-based natural language understanding and natural language generation.
+Therefore, I decided to keep working in a rule-based manner.
+I wanted to combine rule-based NLP and machine learning, but I don't think I will have enough time to do this.
+Especially since I would also have to find a data set.

+I rewrote a lot of code to understand natural language.
+Parsing is now done using StanfordDependencyParser, because this picked up on negations a lot better and it was a lot easier to work with than pracTNLPTools.
+I also started working on using NLTK's WordNet to find synonyms of verbs and nouns so that the robot can understand what is being said in a sentence.